 5. No License Created.
 Nothing in this Agreement shall be construed as granting the receiving Party expressly, or by implication, estoppel or otherwise, any license under or any right to use any patent, trademark, trade secret, copyright or know-how embodied in the disclosing Party’s Confidential Information, or currently or hereafter owned or controlled by the disclosing Party.

 6. No Warranties Regarding Confidential Information.
 Each Party warrants that it has the right to disclose the Confidential Information provided by it hereunder, but expressly disclaims all other warranties regarding Confidential Information it may disclose hereunder, including (without limitation) any express or implied warranty of accuracy, completeness, efficacy, or right to use.
-Each Party shall further hold the other Party harmless against the claims of third parties that a Party wrongfully disclosed Confidential Information hereunder.
+Each disclosing Party shall further hold the other Party harmless against the claims of third parties that the disclosing Party wrongfully disclosed Confidential Information hereunder.

 7. Parties as Independent Contractors; Media.